aws/amazon-finspace-examples/ManagedkdbInsights/basic_tick/README.md

 - Code in zip deployed on cluster (part of creation)
 - Database found in /opt/kx/app/db/basictickdb
 - Cluster started with rdbmkdb.q script
-- Cluster knows which tp to connect to from the rdbmkdb.q script's tphostfile argument
+- Cluster knows which tp to connect to from the rdbmkdb.q script's tp argument (host:port)
-  - Be sure the file is part of the zipfile deployed with the code
-  - The filename *cannot* have -._ in the name (e.g. GOOD: tickerplant, BAD: tickerplant.ini)
+  - This is defined as TP variable found in env.py

 ### 4. Create Gateways (GW) Cluster
-Creaßte a Gateway cluster with create_GW notebook that will connect to and query across the named RDB and HDB clusters.
+Create a Gateway cluster with create_GW notebook that will connect to and query across the named RDB and HDB clusters.

 **Notebook:** [create_GW.ipynb](create_GW.ipynb)